JohnElmLabs/johnelmlabs.github.io/content/posts/anti-patterns-in-liveview.md

 - The function does not need the socket struct to compute its business logic (Violating the "You aren't gonna need it" principle)
 - The function is brittle, especially if it pattern matches on the `socket.assigns`.
 The function has an implicit dependency on the functions that were invoked before it, as well as the state of the `socket.assigns`.
   - You will receive a `(FunctionClauseError) no function clause matching` if you try to invoke that method when the assigns do not match
-    - These errors, especially with multiple function heads, are difficult to track down - We will cover that in more detail further down
+    - These errors, especially with multiple function heads, are difficult to debug - We will cover that in more detail further down

 // TODO: Link to YAGNI above

-### What do I do instead?
-Perform all business logic before assigning the results to the socket.
-Store the results in intermediate variables if one method requires the result of another.
+In the below example, we retrieve some data and perform a business calculation.
+We send the socket through the pipeline to get our data.
+We are breaking all of the rules laid out above:

 ```elixir
 # Avoid: